-If none of the above mentioned techniques work for you, then you can go for formatting the drive.
-This formatting will remove all the write-protections as well as the data present on the drive.
-It is recommended to create a backup for data prior running a format on hard drive.
+If none of the above-mentioned techniques work for you, then you can go for formatting the drive.
+This formatting will remove all the write-protection as well as the data present on the drive.
+It is recommended to create a backup for data prior to running a format on a hard drive.
 For formatting the drive, you can use the disk management utility.
-It helps to manage disk and partitions, create partition, delete partition, format partition, change drive letter, convert disk to dynamic etc. Here are the steps to follow to format the drive with disk management to rule out the error i.e. windows cannot run disk checking because it is write protected.
+It helps to manage disk and partitions, create a partition, delete partition, format partition, change drive letter, convert the disk to dynamic, etc. Here are the steps to follow to format the drive with disk management to rule out the error i.e. windows cannot run disk checking because it is write-protected.

 Step 1: Start the process with opening disk management utility.

-Step 3: As the disk management launch, select the target drive/partition and right cluck on it. in the drop-down menu, select the option of format.
+Step 3: Like the disk management launch, select the target drive/partition and right-click on it. in the drop-down menu, select the option of format.

 Step 5: A warning message will pop up.
 Read it and click ok to complete the action.
 Once the process is completed, your drive is now free to use.

 In case you have lost your data due to the windows cannot run disk checking because it is write protected error for any reason, you need third-party application software to recover the lost data.
 In this regard, Recoverit data recovery software is at your service.
 It helps to recover all the lost or accidentally deleted data from the corrupted or damaged hard drive.
 Here are the steps to use the software for retrieving the lost data.